Gravity Hits Stocks

 AAPL Annualized 1 Month Total Returns (Daily) data by YCharts

-Big gains/ no fear:
+Big gains/no fear:

 So much complacency.
-It is possible that a return to normal levels of fear and a two sided market could begin today.
+It is possible that a return to normal levels of fear and a two-sided market could begin today.

 VXX Annualized 1 Month Returns (Daily) data by YCharts